yudhanjaya/yudhanjaya.github.io/_essays/2025-vibe-coding-novel.md

 I don't see these trends dropping or going away in time soon.
 For more reading, see [AI 2027](https://ai-2027.com/) by Daniel Kokotajlo, Scott Alexander, Thomas Larsen, Eli Lifland and Romeo Dean.
 It's a work of fiction, and a little bit narrow minded to my view; but I can see why it had to be narrow minded and I can also see how it's going to be disturbingly prophetic.

 In the writing sphere, we come to a company called Sudowrite.
-Sudowrite went viral for their founder’s “soup to nuts” claim of generating a story with AI.
-Pseudowrite, a tool I wrote as a parody/demo for an Augsberg MFA panel (https://github.com/yudhanjaya/pseudowrite), didn’t do as much as Sudowrite, but it could take your idea and turn it into increasingly fleshed out, highly templated act structure using what OpenAI GPT 3.5 and GPT 4.
+Sudowrite went viral for their founder’s “soup to nuts” claim of generating a story with AI.[ Pseudowrite, a tool I wrote as a parody/demo for an Augsberg MFA panel](https://github.com/yudhanjaya/pseudowrite), didn’t do as much as Sudowrite, but it could take your idea and turn it into increasingly fleshed out, highly templated act structure using what OpenAI GPT 3.5 and GPT 4.
 My program certainly could not write your chapters for you, but it could take a vague idea and turn it into the Hero’s Journey pattern that some people love so much.

 Looking at what it produced, it was very clear that stuff was still very tropey, very bog-standard, very predictable.
 Paint-by-the-numbers thinking.
 My inference from this was that there would come a point very soon where large language models could feasibly act in a support role for a lot of new or inexperienced writers - or replace a part of the workflow of the creation highly templated, very predictable,  conventionally structured fiction.
 In other words, if your stuff was bog-standard, if it was at the middle of that proverbial bell curve, then large language models would catch up.